adammillerio/beets-pipeline/README.md

 * mutagen
 * python-itunes (`pip install https://github.com/ocelma/python-itunes/archive/master.zip`)

+If "DJ Tools" are enabled, the following are also installed:

+* beets-bpmanalyser (BPM analysis plugin)
+* libKeyFinder (Key analysis tool)
+* keyfinder-cli (CLI for libKeyFinder)

 # Configuration

 All configuration variables are provided below in the `beets.sh` section.
 It is recommended that these configuration options be stored in a `.env` file located in the root of the directory that `beets.sh` is running out of.
 This file will be parsed in, and values will override any defaults in the script.